godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 1. Fork `Godot's repository <https://github.com/godotengine/godot>`_
 2. Clone your fork on your computer
-3. Edit the class file in ``doc/classes.xml`` to write documentation
+3. Edit the class file in ``doc/classes/`` to write documentation
 4. Commit your changes and push them to your fork
 5. Make a pull request on the Godot repository

-**Important:** always use these XML files to edit the API reference.
+.. warning:: always use these XML files to edit the API reference.
 Do not edit the generated .rST files :ref:`in the online documentation <toc-class-ref>`, hosted in the `godot-docs <https://github.com/godotengine/godot-docs>`_ repository.

 Get started with GitHub
 -----------------------